-- Named pupil contacts and corresponding personal details: This data will be deleted after six months of relevant pupil being removed from the system/school contract ending.
+- Named pupil contacts and corresponding personal details: This data will be deleted after six months of a relevant pupil being removed from the system/organisation contract ending.

-- Pupil data after contract end: Pupil data will be anonymised after two years of the contract expiring, or if the customer requests for this to be done sooner.
+- Pupil data after contract end: Pupil data will be anonymised after two years of the contract expiring, or if the customer requests this be done sooner.

 Anonymised data may be kept indefinitely for usage statistics and analysis.

-Database backups are used and retained for 90 days – this will mean that data will persist in backups but not on live data for an additional 90 days after the timescales mentioned above.
+Database backups are used and retained for 90 days – this means that data will persist in backups but not on live data for an additional 90 days after the timescales mentioned above.